 Rails 6 applications will run tests in parallel by default.
 The number of parallel workers to run tests can be customised.
 Moreover, all the parallel worker processes will have their own temporary database to run tests.

-The feature is available from Rails 5.1.5+ applications.
+The feature is available for Rails 6+ applications.
 Rails applications having huge number of tests face the problem of huge runtime.
 Gems like Parallel Tests are used in older Rails applications to improve speed of test suite.

 Need of Parallel testing in Rails